MethodCa/PaddleWars/README.md

 ![paddleWars](https://github.com/MethodCa/PaddleWars/assets/15893276/c8b6dc1a-7d94-4664-a0e9-8f522f5d4dd3)

-The game was developed with the mindset of maximum optimisation, CPU-intensive code was structured in the best possible way and sprites were created from a single texture atlas; the entire game uses 3 draw calls only.
+The game was developed with the mindset of maximum optimisation, CPU-intensive code was structured in the best possible way and Sprites[^2] were created from a single texture atlas; the entire game uses 3 draw calls only.

  <img src="https://github.com/MethodCa/PaddleWars/assets/15893276/4cbcf886-a4da-405e-aaa5-522dcd3107e8" width="400" height="400">